A quantum-inspired tensor network method for constrained combinatorial optimization problems: A general tensor network algorithm for combinatorial optimization

 The optimal solution is one of the basis vectors in Eq.~(\ref{Eq:generalTN}), denoted by $|\alpha_1 \cdots \alpha_i \cdots\alpha_n\rangle$, with $\alpha_i=0,1$ on the $i$-th binary variable $x_i$.
 Having the superposition of all allowed variable assignments, we can screen out the optimal solution by imaginary time evolution (ITE), a technique to project the initial state to the ground state of an objective Hamiltonian.
 ITE effectively performs a power iteration by repetitively applying the ITE operator $e^{-\tau\hat{H}_p}$ to find the ground state of $\hat{H}$.
 The ground state minimizes the energy, which is equivalent to minimizing or maximizing the objective function.
 The simulation of the ITE takes the form of

 where $\tau$ is referred to as the imaginary time.
+If the Hamiltonian only contains the summation of commuting terms, then $e^{-\tau\hat{H}}$ can be directly rewritten into the product of the local evolution operators, {\it i.e.} $e^{-\tau\hat{H}}=\Pi_i e^{-\tau\hat{h}_i}$.
+Otherwise, the Trotter-Suzuki decomposition\cite{Suzuki1991,SUZUKI1990319}, an approximation for doing the ITE if containing non-commuting terms in the Hamiltonian, should be involved.

-We can set $\tau$ as a relatively large number, such as $\tau=10$ if the Hamiltonian contains only commuting operators.
-To visualize the optimal solution, we borrow the concept of measuring the spin magnetic moment.
+To extract the optimal solution from the tensor networks, we take inspiration from measuring the spin magnetic moment.
 The assignment of the variable $x_i$ is calculated as

 where $\hat{Z}_{i}$ is the Pauli matrix.
 That is, if the expectation value is negative, $x_i$ is $1$; otherwise, it is $0$.
+Since we need to do this calculation for each variable, there is an $O(n)$ factor multiplied with the complexity of computing a single expectation value, which we will discuss shortly.

-Note that there could be certain variables whose either assignment gives the same final objective and obeys the constraints, known as the degeneracy.
-However, if we prefer $x_i$ to be assigned a specific value, for example zero, the measurement operator can be adjusted as
+Note that there could be certain variables whose either assignment gives the same final objective value and obeys the constraints, known as the degeneracy.
+In this case, if we prefer $x_i$ to be assigned a specific value, for example, zero, then the measurement operator can be adjusted as

-where $a$ is a value larger than $1$.
+where $\mu$ is a value larger than $1$ so as to create a slight difference between the expectation values of the $0$ and $1$ variable assignments.
 Then we should measure

-where $b$ is a threshold value related to $a$.
-In practice, $a$ can be slightly larger than $1$ and $b$ is a small positive number approaching zero.
-Adjusting $a$, there is no more degeneracy when observing the newly defined operator in Eq.~(\ref{Eq:ITE3}).
-Thus, the degenerate states are separated and we can find our preferred one by setting an appropriate threshold $b$.
+where $\nu$ is a threshold value related to $\mu$ used to detect the slight difference.
+In practice, $\mu$ can be slightly larger than $1$ and $\nu$ is a small positive number approaching zero, such as $\mu=3$ and $\nu=0.04$, both depending on how many degenerate states exist.
+We can adjust $\mu$ until the degenerate states are properly separated, then we can find our preferred one by setting an appropriate threshold $\nu$.